AB9IL/radiostreamer/README.md

 Clone the repository, place the script within your system's path.
 Move the playlist to your home/.config directory.
 Place the launcher in your home/.local/share/applications directory (or wherever you keep your launchers).
 The playlist is contained in the file "radiostreams" and it is normally kept in the ~/.config directory.
 Entries are one line per stream; url and quoted name of the station.
 Edit the list as necessary, because stream urls do occaisionally change.

 #### Usage:
-Launch it from the command line with either _"radiostreamer gui_" or "radiostreamer" to get the appropriate menu.
+Launch it from the command line with either _"radiostreamer gui_" or _"radiostreamer"_ to get the menu in Rofi or Fzf, respectively.
 Choices will be to pick a station for streaming, stop streaming, or edit the playlist.